-PRFDance is served by an advisory board of professionals who make themselves
+PRFDance is served by additional professionals who make themselves

-Joe is an professional Accountant.
-He has served as long-time Accountant
+Joe is an professional accountant working for Travis County.
+He served as

-and Board member of Roy Lozano's Ballet Folklorico de Texas for many years.
+long-time Accountant and Board member of Roy Lozano's Ballet Folklorico de Texas,

-He has served as PRFDance's Accounting Advisor since our 1997 inception.
+He has been PRFDance's Accounting Advisor since our 1997 inception.